GeertRoks/HardwareAnalyzer/doc/LOG.md

 May 4th:
   - `TODO: add more info`.
 Lite didn't work that well.
 Autologin, SSH.
 Installed desktop version.
 Enabled SSH, SPI, I2C, GPIO.
 Installed bcm2835 library.
 Rewritten blink sketch.
 Git cloned HardwareAnalyzer on Pi.
 Realized that I hadn't committed that much, because I never had working code.
 Committed work, so It could be pulled.

+May 6th:
+  - `TODO: add more info`Got audio working with help of this [video](https://www.youtube.com/watch?v=3pXB90IDNoY).
+Output circuit is different from the video.
+I've used the circuit of [Electrosmash](https://www.electrosmash.com/images/tech/pedal-pi/pedal_pi_block_diagram.jpg).
+Created branches, but not sure if I did it right or in a useful way.
+[Play sound from usb](https://devtidbits.com/2013/03/21/using-usb-external-hard-disk-flash-drives-with-to-your-raspberry-pi/).

+May 7th:
+  - Presentation in Class.
+Asked help for branches.